RavOfficial/RavOfficial/README.md

 <!-- Your title -->
-## Hi, I'm Officisl Bawwa , a Developer from Sri Lanka 🇱🇰.
+## Hi, I'm Official Bawwa , a Developer from Sri Lanka 🇱🇰.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/